oleksandr/conditions/README.md

 ## Where did we use it?

-Below there is a diagram for a sample FBP flow (created using [FlowMaker](https://github.com/cascades-fbp/flowmaker)).
-You can see how we configurethe ContextA process with a condition via IIP packet.
+Here is a diagram for a sample FBP flow (created using [FlowMaker](https://github.com/cascades-fbp/flowmaker)).
+You can see how we configure the ContextA process with a condition via IIP packet.

 ![](https://raw.githubusercontent.com/oleksandr/conditions/master/Example.png)